 The Indian Premier League fever has held the psyches of many in its full force.
-At the point when the Twenty-20 cricket is on, The Indian Premier League and its plausible winner is one of the most interesting topics of possible discussion.
+At the point when the Twenty-20 cricket is on, The Indian Premier League 2020 winner is one of the most interesting topics of possible discussion.
 Numerous fans are of the view that it is perhaps the best thing that ever happens to the sport of cricket in India.

 With the growing craze of IPL amongst the Indian fans, the teams and their owners have understood the value of different players and how essential it is to get hold of the best ones, even if they are overrated.
 Players who have the highest value in the market, and have all the team’s attention stuck on them are likely to be the most overrated ones in the 2020 auction due on 19th December.
 Here are the five most overrated players of IPL 2020:

 - Suresh Raina – One of the most incredible flat-track players in worldwide cricket during the previous four years, the Chennai Super Kings player Suresh Raina has in one way or another kept in high respect down in his country.
 Anyway, with only five hundred to his name, remembering just three centuries in the long 189 one-day internationals (ODIs) for his nation, Raina’s star quality has been significantly over-misrepresented.
 It is safe to say that whenever the left-hander enters the Test-coordinate field, he averagely midpoints an insignificant 28 for his nation.